 What are Dental Implants?

 Dental implants are a permanent option to replace missing teeth.
 They are very safe and can last many years.
-An implant consist of two parts.
-The first is placing the actual implant “screw”.
-The “screw” is surgically placed into the bone.
-The second part is the implant crown which is placed on the implant screw and is the tooth that you see above the gum.
-The dental implant “screw” and crown are treated in 2 different steps.
+An implant consists of two parts; The dental implant and the implant crown.
+The dental implant is sometimes referred to as the implant “screw” by patients.
+The implant “screw” is surgically placed into the bone.
+The implant crown is placed on the dental implant and this is the part of the “tooth” that you see above the gum.
+The dental implant and implant crown are treated in 2 different steps.

 (Timeline can vary)

 Implant placement →Wait 3-4 months → Implant Crown Impression→ Wait 2 weeks→ Crown Delivery

 * If extraction or bone graft is necessary, it is usually performed approximately 3-4 months prior to implant placement

 How Long Is An Implant Appointment?

 The surgical placing of the dental implantvcan vary greatly in time.
 This procedure depends on the complexity of the case and can take up to 2 hours.
 The implant crown appointments take about an hour.
 These appointments require multiple impressions to create the perfect tooth replacement.

 1. Single Tooth Implants

 These implants replace one tooth in the mouth.